Skip to content

 My Process

-My everyday activities are based on a process I've created for myself.
-To make it better each day and what's more important, to make it effective, I'm constantly questioning, modyfing and improving it.
-It probably will not work for you, but you will certainly find plenty of inspiration and resources, which may help you build your own.
+My daily activities are based on a process I've crafted for myself.
+To enhance it daily and, more importantly, to ensure its effectiveness, I continuously question, modify, and improve it.
+It likely won't work for you, but you'll find plenty of inspiration and resources to help you build your own.

 Everyone is constantly telling you what is good for you.
 They don't want you to look for your own answers.
 They want you to believe in theirs. ~ Dan Millman